MicBan/Udacity_project_nanodegree/README.md

 - random
 - matplotlib

 Due to size restrictions there is missing a file DogVGG16Data.npz which should be normally found in the bottleneck_features folder.
-Also note that only a sample of available data has been uploaded on Github due to storage limitations.

-It is highly recommended to run the Jupyter Notebook only when you have access to GPU due to performance issues should you run CNN on your CPU.
+For this reason a part of the code won't work however that does not impact the final algorithm.

 ## Project Motivation<a name="motivation"></a>